 She resisted the urge to turn around and catch a glimpse of the man that had been on her mind all night, instead, deciding to divert her attention to something else.

 “So, how are things going back home?
 Did your sister have her baby yet?”
 She cursed herself for sounding so— flustered?

 Aisling fell back into reality with a few blinks and a clearing of her throat.
-She met Aaliyah’s green eyes with her icy blue ones.
+She met Aaliyah’s eyes with her icy blue ones.
 “Yeah, she had a baby boy.
 They named him Kieran.”
 She smiled fondly at the thought of her nephew.